-This exercise has been done on Nexus 7010 chassis with following pieces installed:-
+This exercise has been done on Nexus 7010 chassis with the following pieces installed:-

 - Dual supervisor modules, dual power supplies, dual system fans, dual fabric fans, and three fabric modules per chassis.

 - One 48-port 1 Gigabit Ethernet I/O module per chassis.

 - One 32-port 10 Gigabit Ethernet I/O module per chassis with SFP+ SR optical transceivers installed.

 The above output shows One 48-port 1 Gigabit Ethernet I/O module, one 32-port 10 Gigabit Ethernet I/O module, and three fabric modules per chassis installed in the Nexus 7010.
 The rest of the hardware can be easily seen by our ancient IOS familiar command “Show environment,” and the “Show Version” command can see the NXOS version.

 Without AAA, IOS relies on privilege levels.
 Privilege levels (0-15) define locally what level of access a user has when logged into an IOS device, i.e., what commands are permitted.